noQ-sweden/noq/.github/ISSUE_TEMPLATE/5-spike-template.md

 ---
 name: 5-Spike template
 about: A spike is a technical verification of a idea.
 Note it should not take more than 1 week.
 title: 'SPIKE: '
 labels: ''
-assignees: ''
+assignees: jani-at-noq

 ---